|

 - DMU

-Turbo used by FGW and Chiltern Railways on suburban services.
+Turbo used by GWR and Chiltern Railways on suburban services.

 - DOO